Primary Type – Cards

 Event – Cards

 Letter from a member of the Point Loma Community Presbyterian Church in San Diego, California.
-The letter reads: "Dear Fellow Believer in God, May God bless you and your family."
+The letter reads: "Tree of Life, Love always wins.
+We are with you.
+Blessings, Dolly and Stan [last name redacted]."

 Terms of Use